MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wificxpoweroffloadlist/nf-wificxpoweroffloadlist-wifipoweroffloadlistgetelement.md

 ## -description

-The **WifiPowerOffloadListGetElement** function gets a low power protocol offload from a list of offloads to a Wi-Fi adapter.
+The **WifiPowerOffloadListGetElement** function gets a low power protocol offload from a list of offloads to a WiFiCx net adapter.

 ## -parameters